Lead Management Software for Real Estate Agents: Choosing, Setting Up, and Measuring ROI

 Setup time: 40 hours including pipeline stages and team roles.

-Ongoing management: 5 hours per week split across ops and agents.
+Ongoing management: 5 hours per week split across operations and agents.

 Audience split: 60% buyers, 40% sellers with separate pipelines.

 Goal: turn high-intent website activity into a call.
 Audience: buyers who saved a search or favorited homes.
 Creative: short SMS plus one email with three listings and one question.
-Headline: Three homes that match your search today.
-CTA: Reply YES and I will send the private tour times.
+CTA: ask whether they want private tour times.

 Goal: convert a valuation request into a consult.
 Audience: owners who asked for pricing or clicked seller pages.
 Creative: one email with a micro market snapshot plus a clear next step.
-Headline: Your street snapshot is ready.
-CTA: Reply with a good time today and I will walk you through it.
+CTA: ask for a good time to walk through the street snapshot.

 Compliance That Keeps You Out of Trouble